-- Official publications: Official Gazette of the Parliament. - Physical details:
+• Official publications: Official Gazette of the Parliament.

+Physical details:

-Type of medium: paper.
+☐ Type of medium : paper.

-Replacement medium: digitised copy of the original document in some cases.
-Publications are also mostly digital now.
+☐ Replacement medium: digitised copy of the origin some cases.
+Publications are also now.

-3.- Legal framework
+3 Legal framework

 Standing Orders of the Chamber.

-4.- Value of the documentation
+4 Value of the documentation

-- parliamentary or political value: yes, to be used in political or parliamentary debates.
-Its value gradually falls as the theme in question (which must be specific according to Standing Orders) becomes less topical, yet an earlier legislature can become important due to a political change in the government. - administrative value: yes, while processing lasts.
-Not once the answer has been communicated to the member. - legal value: yes in the case of appeals to the Constitutional Court - tax value: no.
+parliamentary or political value: yes, to be used parliamentary debates.
+Its value as the theme in question be specific according to State becomes less topical, yes legislature can become important political change in the government. value gradually on (which must anding Orders) et an earlier ortant due to a

+administrative value: yes, while processing lasts.
+Not or has been communicated to the

+legal value: yes in the case of appeals to the Constitution nal Court

+tax value: no.

-information-historical value: yes, as evidence of the activity of members, parliamentary groups and the Chamber itself.
-Past evidence of this activity is to be held in the Parliamentary Archive.
+information-historical value: yes, as evidence of to members, parliamentary graphs Chamber itself.
+Past evidence is to be held in the Parliament oups and the e of this activity

-5.- Access to the documentation
+5 Access to the documentation

-- Free or restricted access: free.
+Free or restricted access: free.

-- Type of restriction: ---
+Type of restriction:

-- End of the restriction: ---
+End of the restriction:

-- Body responsible for the restriction: Assembly of the Parliament of Valencia
+Body responsible for the restriction: Assembly of Valencia the Parlia men t of

-- Legal framework: Standing Orders of the Parliament of Valencia
+Legal framework: Standing Orders of the Parliament of Valencia l

-6.- Proposed assessment and selection
+6 P roposed assessment and selection

-- Permanent conservation: yes.
+Permanent conservation: yes.

-- Partial conservation: ---

-- Sampling by selective removal

-- Other types of sampling
+Partial conservation: Sampling by selective removal: Other types of sampling:

-- Elimination: ---
+Elimination: □ deadline:

-- deadline

-- Regulations: ---
+Regulations:

-7.- General comments on the file
+7 G eneral comments on the file

-Date:
+Date :

+Signa ature of the person responsible Approval of the

+for th ne Parliamentary Archive artment of the

+File circuit: procedures and documentation